chrisjpatty/corporate-finance-notes/src/notes/2018-09-27-test-1-midterm-notes.md

 * You need to know the financial planning process.
 * The first part of creating a financial plan is to forecast sales.
 (This is going to be the answer to one of the questions)
-* "If you see _excess capacity_, you need to immediately think of '_full capacity sales_'"
+* "If you see _excess capacity_, you need to immediately think of '_full capacity sales_'".
+* If your projected sales are less than your full capacity sales, then you have excess.
+* If your full capacity sales equals your projected sales, then your total amount of fixed assets is sufficient to operate at full capacity.
+If it's less, then you need to find out what your required level of fixed assets is to operate at full capacity.